PoojaKameshwaran/Street-Fairy/README.md

   - Handles missing data by generating default values (e.g., stars, distances).

   - Provides a function to send prompts to a local Ollama LLM server (or any compatible LLM API).
 Returns model-generated, contextually relevant recommendations for the chat UI.
 Uses caching for fast repeated access to the ChromaDB collection.

 ---

-### 1. **Multi_Turn_ChatBot.py**
-*Main Streamlit application controlling the user interface and interactions.*

-- **Snowflake Connection:** Connects to the Snowflake database to retrieve business and user data.
-- **User Login & Registration:** Provides pages for both new user registration and existing user login.
-- **Recommendation System:** Uses `load_data_from_snowflake()` and `run_similarity_search()` to generate business recommendations based on user input and preferences.
-- **Multi-Turn Chat:** Supports conversational follow-ups, allowing users to ask additional questions after receiving initial recommendations.

-**Main Functions:**
-- `screen_0()`: Manages login and registration workflows.
-- `screen_2()`: Handles recommendation display and chat-based interactions.
-- `main()`: Entry point deciding which screen to show.

----

----